Fira de Barcelona: Venues

 Fira de Barcelona has over 500,000 m^{2} of exhibition floor space and is one of the largest in Europe, divided into two large venues: the emblematic Montjuïc and the modern Gran Via, designed by the Japanese architect Toyo Ito.
-In November 2021, Fira de Barcelona took over the management of the CCIB (Barcelona International Convention Centre), becoming the leading operator in Barcelona.
+In November 2021, Fira de Barcelona took over the management of the Centro de Convenciones Internacional de Barcelona (CCIB) becoming the leading operator in Barcelona.

 Governance

 In 2024, Pau Relat was president of the Fira de Barcelona.
 In September 2024, he was awarded the Premio Impulso Ciudades (Impulse Cities Award) in the Premios Vanguardia.

 Congresses

 Fira de Barcelona hosts numerous congresses and business, social, cultural and institutional events in the facilities of the Montjuïc and Gran Via exhibition centres, where the Palau de Congresos de Barcelona and the Centro de Convenciones are located, respectively.

 Notable events held in Fira de Barcelona are MWC Barcelona (MWC) Barcelona, Integrated Systems Europe (ISE), Salón del Manga de Barcelona, and Automobile Barcelona.

 Among other events, Fira hosted the World Cardiology Congress in 2006 and the European Cardiology Congress in 1999 and 2009, organised by the European Society of Cardiology; the ESCMID Global 2024; the 14th World AIDS in 2002, organised by the International AIDS Society; The International Rotary Club Convention in 2002, organised by Rotary International; the United Nations meeting on Climate Change in 2009; and ITMA, the world's largest international textile machinery exhibition held in 2011 and 2019, organised by CEMATEX.